Maaly Raw

-Jamaal Talib Henry (born September 26, 1994), known professionally as Maaly Raw, is an American record producer and songwriter.
-He gained prominence in 2016 as the architect behind some of fellow Philadelphia native Lil Uzi Vert's most popular songs.
-In 2017, the duo teamed up on four tracks from Uzi's album, Luv Is Rage 2.
+Jamaal Talib Henry (born September 26, 1994), known professionally as Maaly Raw, is an American record producer and songwriter from Philadelphia, Pennsylvania.
+He is best known for his work with Pennsylvania native rapper Lil Uzi Vert, having produced songs for each of their projects beginning with their debut commercial mixtape, Luv Is Rage (2015).

-Maaly has also developed a collaborative relationship with New York stable A$AP Mob, having produced tracks on Cozy Tapes Vol. 1: Friends, A$AP Twelvyy's debut album, 12, and A$AP Ferg's third studio album, Still Striving.
-The producer still sticks close to home however, working extensively with Philly rapper Kur on several of his projects.
+Henry has also developed a collaborative relationship with New York stable A$AP Mob, having produced tracks on Cozy Tapes Vol. 1: Friends, A$AP Twelvyy's debut album, 12, and A$AP Ferg's third studio album, Still Striving.
 He is recognizable from his producer tag "Dat Be Maaly Raw!".
-Maaly has gone on to work with Meek Mill, French Montana, Lil Yachty, Lil Uzi Vert, Coi Leray, and others.
+He has since worked with other high-profile acts including Meek Mill, French Montana, Lil Yachty, Rich the Kid, Coi Leray, among others.

 Early life

 Henry was born on September 26, 1994, in Philadelphia, Pennsylvania, where his mother was a teacher and his father was a computer technician.
 He is the youngest of four siblings, three boys and one girl.
 He lived in West Philadelphia, Southwest Philadelphia and Delaware County, and started producing music during his high school years when he attended Upper Darby High School.
 Henry was a basketball player.
-He stopped playing basketball in 2010 after his best friend and local Philly legend, Quandaar White, lost his life playing football.
+He stopped playing basketball in 2010 after his best friend, Quadir White, lost his life playing football.
 White and Henry grew up down the street from one another.
 Because his dad was a trumpet player in a West Philly High School band, Henry was introduced to music at a young age.
 In grade school, he started playing the clarinet.
 Much of Henry's childhood was spent in Southwest Philly with his cousin Nasir and his brother B-Jones.
 In West Philadelphia, Henry learned musical production through B-Jones, who had taught him to use the Fruity Loops software at the age of 17.
 A year later, he collaborated with a street rapper named Kur on a project, which he described as his debut as a professional.